wbamberg/idl-reference/docs/nsIThreadRetargetableRequest.md

 Note: For nsIChannels, OnStartRequest and OnStopRequest will still be
 delivered on the main thread.

-@param aNewTarget New event target, e.g. thread or threadpool.

 Note: no return value is given.
 If the retargeting cannot be handled,
 normal delivery to the main thread will continue.
 As such, listeners